 Wat Nantharam and a Lacquerware workshop

 After a short while, you will arrive at the Pradtoo Korm Market, named after one of the gates of the former outer wall.
 This market comes alive in the afternoon but is also worth a short visit in the morning.
-We ‘ll take a stroll through the market before we get back in our samlors to continue to Wat Nantaram.
-This temple used to be at the centre of the lacquerware industry.
+We‘ll take a stroll through the market before we get back in our samlors to continue to Wat Nantaram.
+This temple used to be at the center of the lacquerware industry.
 We’ll pedal through the temple on our way to one of the oldest and still working home factories where they still traditionally produce lacquerware.
 Migrants from Shan State in Burma (now Myanmar) settled in this area about two hundred years ago.
 They brought their lacquerware skills with them.

 The Silver Temples of Wualai

-After this we will continue to the Wualai neighbourhood which is known as the “silver quarter” of Chiang Mai.
+After this, we will continue to the Wualai neighborhood, known as the “silver quarter” of Chiang Mai.
 Silver artisans from Shan State settled here in the early 19th century.
-Our first stop is the Wat Muen San, the lesser-known “silver temple”.
+Our first stop is the Wat Muen San, the lesser-known “silver temple.”
 During World War Two, the temple grounds served as a field hospital for Japanese soldiers.
 The temple has a small museum with photographs and military paraphernalia.

 After this temple, we will visit a workshop where silver jewelry and ornaments are being handmade.
 We’ll continue to the opulent Wat Sri Suphan with its silver wihan.
 On the temple grounds is a silver workshop where monks learn to make silverware.